Proud Boys

-Five leaders of the group, including its former chairman, were federally indicted on seditious conspiracy charges in June 2022, for their alleged roles in the January 6 United States Capitol attack.
-Their trial began December 19, 2022, and is expected to last about six weeks.
-Other members have been convicted of, or pled guilty to, charges related to the January 6 attack.
-These include Jeremy Bertino, a leader in the group who pleaded guilty to seditious conspiracy, and Nicholas Ochs, the founder of the group's Hawaii chapter, who admitted to a felony for obstructing Congress that day.
+As of February 3, 2025, the trademarked name of Proud Boys Intl., LLC is owned by Metropolitan African Methodist Episcopal Church.
+A court awarded this property to the church to satisfy its judgment regarding the Proud Boys' 2020 vandalization of a Black Lives Matter banner.

 History and organization

-Gavin McInnes co-founded Vice magazine in 1994, but he was pushed out in 2008 due to "creative differences".
+Gavin McInnes co-founded Vice magazine in 1994, but was pushed out in 2008 due to "creative differences".
 After leaving, he began "doggedly hacking a jagged but unrelenting path to the far-right fringes of American culture", according to a 2017 profile in the Canadian Globe and Mail.
 The Proud Boys organization was launched in September 2016, on the website of Taki's Magazine, a far-right publication for which white nationalist Richard B. Spencer had once served as executive editor.
 It existed informally before then as a group centered around McInnes, and the first gathering of the Brooklyn chapter in July 2016 resulted in a brawl in the bar where they met.

-The name is derived from the song "Proud of Your Boy" originally created for Disney's 1992 film Aladdin but left out following story changes in production, and later featured in the 2011 musical adaptation.
+The name is derived from the song "Proud of Your Boy" originally created for Disney's 1992 film Aladdin but left out following story changes in production; it was later featured in the 2011 musical adaptation.
 In the song, the character Aladdin apologizes to his mother for being a bad son and promises to make her proud.
 McInnes interprets it as Aladdin apologizing for being a boy.
 He first heard it while attending his daughter's school music recital.
 The song's "fake, humble, and self-serving" lyrics became a running theme on his podcast.
 McInnes said it was the most annoying song in the world but that he could not get enough of it.